Joe Childs

 Joseph Childs (6 May 1884 – 5 February 1958) was a French-born, British-based flat racing jockey.
 He won fifteen British Classics in a 35-year career, the last ten years of which were spent as jockey to King George V. He was known for riding a slow, waiting race, and also for having a short temper which regularly saw him at odds with his trainers and owners.

 Early life

 Childs was born in Chantilly into a racing family.
 His father had ridden successfully in France, and his grandfather had worked at the stables of Peter Price in Newmarket.
 There were also four brothers – Albert, Arthur, Charles and Henry – who all became jockeys.
 Joe would go on to be the foremost of these, but Charles Charlie Childs would win the 1916 St. Leger on Hurry On, two years before Joe himself won it.
 Albert became a trainer in Marseille, France.

-Childs was married to Emily Lavis (1887–1914) like Childs she was from a racing family, born in Chantilly and the daughter of racing trainer Alfred James Lavis, they had one child Joey who died in 1916.
+Childs was married to Emily Lavis (1887–1914) like Childs she was from a racing family, born in Chantilly and the daughter of racing trainer Alfred James Lavis, they had one child Joseph (Joey) who died in 1917.
+He remarried to Amelia Hopkins, the daughter of jockey William Hopkins (1849?-1892) in 1917 by whom he had two further children Frederick and John.